beeware/batavia/docs/how-to/contribute-tests.rst

         self.assertCodeExecution(code)

-This code block provides a printout of the code being run as well as the output of the code, which can be very useful for debugging in test cases where a decent amount of code is being run.
+This code block provides a printout of the code being run as well as the output of the code, which can be very useful for debugging in test cases where more than a few lines of code are being run.

 Testing for Errors
 ------------------